- Title IX Coordinator: Chrystal Ellis-Sweazey, A.C.T. Human Resources Director – 415.439.2484

-A.C.T. is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC, 1001 Marina Village Parkway, Suite 402, Alameda, CA 94501, 510.748.9001), an institutional accrediting body recognized by the Council on Postsecondary Accreditation and the U.S. Department of Education.
+A.C.T. was accredited until May 2022 by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC, 1001 Marina Village Parkway, Suite 402, Alameda, CA 94501, 510.748.9001), an institutional accrediting body recognized by the Council on Postsecondary Accreditation and the U.S. Department of Education.

 WSCUC Accreditation Letter 2018